Embracing sunshine, before and after

 Look for leaner cuts of quality meat and cook them at lower temperatures for longer.
 What little fat is present in your meat will only form dangerous compounds at high temperatures, so this method will still have delicious results without the worry.
 Keep in mind that larger portions will take longer to cook, so opting for smaller cuts of meat and grilling more of them will reduce the cooking time of each piece.

 Choosing a vegetarian menu will also reduce your exposure to the risky compounds.
 This is because the carcinogens form in the fat of meats, which are non-existent in veggies.
 In addition, grilling vegetables will provide the many benefits you can expect from consuming quality produce.

 Where possible, choose organic for reduced exposure to pesticides and other unwanted toxins.
 Make sure to keep your grill clean because the charred residue from previous barbecues can deposit the dangerous compounds onto your veggies.

 No matter what you’re doing to embrace the joys of summer, you can take a few simple steps to maintain your healthy lifestyle.
 Visit your local CHFA Member health food store for mineral-based sunscreens and natural bug repellent options, and remember to balance your barbecuing with high-quality meats and organic vegetables.

-Michelle W. Book is the in-house Holistic Nutritionist and spokesperson for the Canadian Health Food Association (CHFA), an organization dedicated to educating Canadians about the benefits of natural health and organic products.
+Author: Michelle W. Book is a regular contributor to Optimyz Magazine print & digital and is the in-house Holistic Nutritionist and spokesperson for the Canadian Health Food Association (CHFA), an organization dedicated to educating Canadians about the benefits of natural health and organic products.
 As a busy professional with a young family, Michelle strives to spread the message that small changes in our everyday lives can have significant, positive effects on our health.